rubo77/Lalumo/dev/plan.md

 - Next steps: Fix navigation selectors and ensure correct element IDs/selectors in both test and app.
 - Duplicate variable declarations for playButton in the Playwright test script have now been fixed.
 - When an incorrect answer is given in 2_2_chords_stable_instable, the same chord should be replayed (not a new random chord).
 This requires tracking and replaying the current chord, not just calling playStableInstableChord().
+- User reports three new issues: (1) transposition is not kept when replaying via the play button, (2) automatic play of next note after success does not work, (3) progress logging always shows zero.
+- Rearrangement of homepage download buttons requested for responsive layout; F-Droid icon to be downloaded locally and used.
+- User wants download buttons to always show 2 per row using flex, and 1 per row on small screens; grid is not desired.
+Continue with 2_2 after fixing this.
+- "Play again" in 2_2_chords_stable_instable must keep the current chord and transposition, not just the type.
+- Free play mode in 2_2 must generate a random stable or instable chord on each button before the first play, exactly like 2_5 logic.

 ## Task List
 - [x] Review the structure and code of 2_5_chord_characters.js